fortrabbit/help/docs/ssh-keys.md

 Keep in mind that PuTTY uses a custom .ppk format for storing keys.
 The PuTTY Private Key format does not work with the OpenSSH ssh client or Git.
 It is possible extract/convert the private key from a .ppk file with the PuttyGen utility included with PuTTY.

 * [Superuser: How to convert .ppk to openssh](https://superuser.com/questions/232362/how-to-convert-ppk-key-to-openssh-key-under-linux)

-### If you can not get the keys to work

-If you tried everyting and it is still not working, you can revert back to password authentication.
-Read this: [remove the public keys from your fortrabbit Account](access-methods#toc-how-to-change-from-ssh-key-to-password-authentication)

-### If it worked before and suddenly stops working

-If you have deployed using SSH keys before and now it doesn't work any more: please check if you have changed something, compare your local keys with the remote one, see if any change in [collaboration](/collaboration) happened (e.g. you are not part of a team anymore?).
-If not, have a look at our [status page](https://status.fortrabbit.com) — maybe it's us, not you.
-Also, don't hesitate to contact our support as well.

-### You are asked for a password when using a key and the Account password isn't working

-In this case, you have probably used a passphrase with your key.
-This has nothing to do with the fortrabbit Account or services.
-When a new key is generated, there is usually this prompt: `Enter passphrase for key`.
-You want to use whatever you said then.

-To avoid typing this may times per day, you can use the `ssh-agent`.
-See this [help article on GitHub](https://help.github.com/en/github/authenticating-to-github/working-with-ssh-key-passphrases) to find out how.

 ## About SSH key authentication